Mefisa/NigelGame/README.md

-# NigelGame
+# Pewpew

-Play as Nigel in a hardore bullet-hell game.
+Play as a square in a hardore bullet-hell game.